mattdesl/elle/README.md

 Other features are left up to the user to implement or extend (see [examples/](examples/)).

 The main purpose is to provide a thin layer for other components/frameworks to build on.
+This is better suited for prototyping and higher-level frameworks, rather than small and focused modules.

 ## example